 Many consider it one of the Seven Wonders of the Modern World with almost a million tourists visiting each year.

-It is one of the largest and most difficult engineering projects ever undertaken, certainly at the turn of the century.
+It's one of the largest and most difficult engineering projects ever undertaken, certainly at the turn of the century.
 For the past 100+ years, it has dramatically shortened travel time as well as shipping costs.

 What to Expect on the Cruise

-For me, this might be the most intriguing cruise I have ever been on.
+For me, this might be the most intriguing cruise I've ever been on.
 As spectacular as the cruise was, it was the people I met that made it even more memorable.
 Likely, your fellow passengers are from all across the world including Canada, Australia, the UK, Germany, and more.
-Probably, there will not too many children and many of the passengers will be 50 plus.
+Probably, there won't be too many children and many of the passengers will be 50 plus.
 This is the trip of a lifetime for many who finally have the time / financial resources to have this experience.
 My advice is to keep yourself open to meeting new people and you might make this your best adventure ever.
 Fun Things to Do in Retirement describes some of the incredible people we have met while on a cruise.

-It is an early morning start, especially if you stayed up too late the night before.
+It's an early morning start, especially if you stayed up too late the night before.
 Squeezing in those last chapters probably wasn’t the brightest thing to do.
 The public announcement system comes alive and a narrator begins sharing information and explaining the history.
 The atmosphere aboard the ship is buzzing with excitement as we approach the Miraflores locks.